 NOTE: Things to try: I would also close the sink drain and run the water on your faucet (hot or cold), and see if you still hear a noise in the back of your wall.
 If you don't hear noise, when your sinks drain is plugged with its stopper, then it's more likely to be a drain issue, and not a Hot or Cold water line issue.

 Before finishing my bathroom, I had removed all the drywall in the back of my wall (except for a 1 or 2 feet around the water and drain line at the bottom of the wall), so I know where the water lines and drain lines are coming from.
-So I was a bit concerned it was the cold water line being knocked into the drainpipe because the water lines come down from the ceiling in the back of the wall, and the hot and cold water lines can still be moved back and forth a little bit by hand (I should have secured them to the back of the wall when the drywall was removed, but I didn't think about at the time).
+So I was a bit concerned it was the cold water line being knocked into the drainpipe because the water lines come down from the ceiling in the back of the wall, and the hot and cold water lines can still be moved back and forth a little bit by hand (I should have secured them to the back of the wall when the drywall was removed, but I didn't think about it at the time).

 In any event, hopefully this might help you figure out your noise when running a kitchen or bathroom faucet, or at least help give you an idea what might be causing your water ticking sound (FYI, I pretty much knew this was not water hammer noise from the start as I've previously dealt with Water Hammer noise after installing an Aprilaire Humidifier).